evanx/redex/README.md

 Arguable we are trading off performance in favour extensibility by a broader audience.

 We have chosen ES7 (via Babel), and might extend our implementation with TypeScript in future.

-## Goals

-- commit to ES7 async functions i.e. await promise resolution, with try/catch for error handling
-- release version 1.0 in 2016 when ES7 is standardised
-- distributable via replicas running against the same Redis server
-- scalable and reliable, especially when using Redis Cluster
-- be inspired by functional programming (e.g. immutable state i.e. no side-effects)
-- stateless processors, otherwise explicit state mutation via Redis

 ## Redex and its alternatives